 The takeaway is clear: compliance isn’t confined to data centers anymore.
 It’s everywhere data lives and moves.

-Turning Regulation into Advantage
+Turning Regulation into Competitive Advantage

 Organizations that embrace NIS2 and CRA early will gain not only legal compliance, but market differentiation.
 Demonstrating verifiable cyber resilience – auditable logs, AI-assisted runtime defense, automated patching, built-in compliance reporting – becomes a powerful trust signal to customers and regulators alike.